Today, I have something really incredible to share…

 16. Additional Stove Fuel (if necessary)

-Depending on your type of stove, you may need to purchase a couple of fuel containers to go with it.
+Depending on your stove, you may need a couple of fuel containers.

 17. Snare Wires

-Snare wires are a lighter option than traps, so they are the right choice for your bag.
+Snare wires are lighter than traps, so they’re the right choice.

-Be forewarned, though; they won’t be of much use unless you know what you’re doing.
+- They won’t be of much use if you don’t know what you’re doing.

 18. Survival Slingshot